Microscopium (The Microscope) Constellation

 The Latin genitive of the constellation name is "Microscopii" (pronounced ˌmaɪkroʊˈskoʊpiaɪ) and it is used to identify some of the brightest stars in this constellation based on the Bayer or Flamsteed star naming convention.
 For instance: α Microscopii (the brightest star of Microscopium based on the Bayer catalog); or 23 Microscopii (the 23th star in the constellation of Microscopium based on the Flamsteed catalog).

-Sky chart of Microscopium from your location
+Sky Chart of Microscopium Constellation

 Here we provide a simplified sky chart of the Microscopium constellation.
 Alternatively it is possible to locate Microscopium in the night sky using our Online Interactive Planetarium.

-Visibility of Microscopium from your location
+Visibility of Microscopium Constellation

 The rise and set times provided here are just directional indications and they refer to a point approximately placed at the center of the constellation.
 In case of very large constellations these times can have little relevance.